mermop/advice/README.md

 ## Todo
 - Drawing working on mobile
-- Able to download the drawn image
-- Daily visual changes
 - Some kind of fonts
 - Make advice id not have to be manually defined? a serial?
 - Better setup instructions
+- apparently the colours only reset if the server restarts